Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many fish are swimming in the pond now?

 ### Answer interpretation
     The answer is the unknown value of fish swimming in a pond at the end of the problem.

 ## Data extraction

 ### Sentence 1
     swimming fish in a pond = 8

 ### Sentence 2
     swimming fish in a pond + 4

 ## Correct response
     12 fish

 ***

+time_ending
 # Zoidberg Solution

 ## The problem
     Michael had 8 pieces of pizza.
 He ate 2 pieces of pizza.
 How many pieces of pizza did Michael have left?

 ## Digested problem
     Michael	had    	8      	pieces 	of     	pizza  	.
     NNP    	VBD    	CD     	NNS    	IN     	NN     	.